Adroiti/docs-for-code-review-tools/RuboCop/Style-ClassAndModuleChildren.md

-Pattern: Class and module children
+Pattern: Inconsistent child definition at `class`/`module`

 Issue: -

 ## Description

 This cop checks the style of children definitions at classes and modules.
-Basically there are two different styles:
+There are two different styles:

 nested - have each child on its own line class Foo